25 new genomes to celebrate 25 years of the Sanger Institute

 This 3D animation shows the basic steps in the method of DNA sequencing that was used during the Human Genome Project.

-Third generation sequencing
+Pacbio and third generation sequencing

 With third generation sequencing, sequencing a genome has become a cheaper, faster and more sophisticated process.